hnovak94/Pi_intheSky/README.md

 #### Stuff

-releases tiny person when altimeter value begins to decrease
+releases glitter when altimeter value begins to decrease

 will be launched by: catapult?

 shape: sphere? rocket?

+inside of sphere 6in diameter
 breaks in half

 https://github.com/adafruit/Adafruit_MPL3115A2_Library/blob/master/examples/testmpl3115a2/testmpl3115a2.ino